Callum-A/cosmwasm-zero-to-hero/09 - Execute 1/README.md

 }
 ```

-Looks very familiar doesn't it!
+Looks very familiar, doesn't it?
 But there we go, we have now created an endpoint to store our polls in storage.

-In the next part we will cover the `Vote` execute endpoint.
+In the next part, we will cover the `Vote` execute endpoint.

 ## Follow Up Exercises

-1. Think about what attributes we could add to our response?
+1. Think about what attributes we could add to our response.
     - Hints
         - What information do you think would be useful to the user?